 Biography

-I have remained at Keele since my PhD, leading research into back pain and other musculoskeletal pains, in children, young people and adults, mainly in primary care settings.
-Key funders of my research have been the Wellcome Trust, Versus Arthritis and the National Institute for Health Research (NIHR).
+I lead research into back pain and other musculoskeletal pains in children, young people and adults, mainly in primary care settings.
+My main area of expertise is epidemiology of musculoskeletal pain, but I also have experience in systematic reviews, randomised controlled trials and qualitative research.
+All of my research is conducted in multidisciplinary teams.
+Key funders of my research have been the Wellcome Trust, Arthritis UK and the National Institute for Health Research (NIHR).

 Research and scholarship